shashi/Patchwork.jl/README.md

 ## Usage in IJulia

 When you load Patchwork in IJulia, the runtime is setup automatically for you.
-If the result of executing a cell is an `Elem` object, it gets rendered in the cell's output. `display(::Elem)` will work too.
+If the result of executing a cell is an `Elem` object, it gets rendered in the cell's output area. `display(::Elem)` will work too.

-When used with [Reactive](http://julialang.org/Reactive.jl), any `Signal{Elem}` values (see [Reactive.Signal](http://julialang.org/Reactive.jl/#signals)) get displayed with their initial value first.
+When used with [Reactive](http://julialang.org/Reactive.jl) (or Interact), any `Signal{Elem}` values (see [Reactive.Signal](http://julialang.org/Reactive.jl/#signals)) get displayed with its initial value first.
 Subsequent updates are sent as patches and applied at the front-end.

 ## Setup instructions